Irish Country Bands

 |

-Denis Allen Band [Limerick]
+Allen, Denis Band [Limerick]

-(Member of Sean O'Dowd and Dingaling until he his big with song, "Limerick You're Lady") |
+(Member of Sean O'Dowd and Dingaling until his hit with "Limerick You're Lady") |

 |